Loading...

 Clusters and node pools turn yellow when a user or an automated maintenance process initiates an action on the resources.
 This locks the clusters and node pool resources from being updated until the process is finished, and they do not respond during this time.

-A NAT is required to enable outbound traffic between the cluster nodes and the control plane.
+A is required to enable outbound traffic between the cluster nodes and the control plane.
 For example, to be able to retrieve container images.

 Kubernetes clusters only support public networks only if they are VMs but not LAN networks.